Board of Directors

 Andy Cline (Treasurer) – Andy has a Mathematics degree from the College of Wooster (Ohio) and a Master's degree in Liberal Studies from Wesleyan.
 Andy taught math and coached baseball at Phillips Academy in Andover, MA.
 He is a board member of the Southwest Harbor/Tremont Ambulance Service, serves on the ASC Advancement Committee, and is the chair of the ASC Finance Committee.

-Abigail Conrad – Gail has a PhD from Yale and did a post-doc at the University of Chicago.
+Abigail Conrad (on leave as of July 2020) – Gail has a PhD from Yale and did a post-doc at the University of Chicago.
 She is a developmental biologist who served on the faculty at Kansas State University.
 She and her husband, Gary, have retired in Bar Harbor after 40 years of summer affiliation with the MDI Biological Laboratory.
-Gail is the chair of the ASC Nominating Committee.

 Bill Dohmen – Bill, a retired professor and banker, was an early member of Acadia Senior College and has served in the ASC positions as President, Vice-President and Treasurer, and 13 years as a Board member.
 He has also taught 14 courses for ASC, the most recent on James Joyce's Ulysses, and is a member of the ASC Finance and Curriculum Committees.
 He holds a PhD in English literature from the University of Virginia, with a specialty in modern British fiction and theater.
 Bill and his wife, Ellen, live in Bar Harbor.

 Linda Dunn (President) – Linda is a retired Maternal Fetal Medicine physician who practiced in Philadelphia.
 She volunteers at the Charlotte Rhoades Park Butterfly Garden, and has been active with the Abbe Museum and Healthy Acadia.
 Linda also serves on the ASC Curriculum Committee.